 For cyclists: This is a long and arduous cycle ride, which is naturally divided into a number of sections.
 The route is easiest to cycle at the southern end.
 Note that the road runs through some relatively long tunnels.
-Avoid the Svartis Tunnel; take an alternative route/ferry.
+Cycling is prohibited in the Svartis Tunnel; take an alternative route/ferry.
 Scenic Route Helgelandskysten is part of National Cycle Route 1.
 The route also coincides with EuroVelo 1 «Atlantic Coast Route».
 The route is signposted.

 Traffic and road information

 - 67.246038, 14.723182

 Ferries ply the section from Vennesund - Holm, Horn - Anddalsvåg, Tjøtta - Forvik, Levang - Nesna, Jektvik - Kilboghamn and Forøy - Ågskardet.
 Express boats or car ferries link a number of the larger islands with the mainland and this gives you the option of making splendid detours.

 The Helgeland coast is characterized by a unique archipelago with more than 14,000 islands and islets.
 Long fiord arms break up the coastline and at the inner end of the fiords there are industrial villages that grew up around hydropower production plants.